dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/ssdttime.md

 To get the SSDT-EC on desktops, run the following:

-* `P. Dump DSDT` then run `A. XOSI`,then, select the version of Windows you have installed now
+* `P. Dump DSDT` then run `A. XOSI`,then, select the version of Windows you have installed now.

 This will provide you with some files, the main one you care about is SSDT-GPI0.**aml**. or SSDT-XOSI.**aml**.
 The DSDT and .dsl are only left for referencing or verification.